Red River Métis/Anishinaabe grandfather from Sagkeeng First Nation, MB

 On arrival, all troops were quartered at Nanking Barracks, Sham Shui Po Camp, in Kowloon.

-We do not have specific battle information for this soldier in our online database.
+Killed in action at Bennet's Hill Shelter.
 For a detailed description of the battle from a Canadian perspective, visit Canadian Participation in the Defense of Hong Kong (published by the Historical Section, Canadian Military Headquarters).

 Site Description | Location | Province | Map Reference | Lat/Long | Date |